immersal/immersal-sdk-samples/README.md

 4. Click on **Assets -> Import Package -> Custom Package** and load the `ImmersalARCloudSDKvX_X.unitypackage`

 Optional step:

 5. Click on **Window -> Package Manager** and install `AR Foundation`, `ARCore XR Plugin`, `ARKit XR Plugin` and `TextMesh Pro` if required.

-Please visit our [Developer Documentation](https://immersal.com/developers/docs/ "SDK Documentation") to further understand how to use these examples.
+Please visit our [Developer Documentation](https://immersal.com/developers/docs/ "SDK Documentation") for more detailed instructions as to how to use these examples.